-01 Nov Tips how to enjoy Russian weather in winter
+01 Nov Tips how to enjoy Russian winter

 Today is November 2nd, in Moscow we saw the first snow already not to tell about Siberia.
 The first snowflakes are a signal of coming winter and cold weather of course.
 But cold weather is not the reason to become gloomy.
 Quite the contrary most people are happy because it is a great chance to go in for winter activities like ski, skating, to enjoy the beauty of white mono-colored world, to feel the real cosiness of winter nights when you stay at home with a cup of hot herbal tea with honey, to enjoy Russian banya, what is more all Russians love New Year celebration and start preparations at the end of November.
 So we can tell about winter romantics too much, today we want to focus on the tips on how to enjoy Russian weather in winter and show what it is like to stay in Russia during winter.